 This risk and opportunity report refers particularly to those strategic and operational risks and opportunities that derive from an outside-in view.
 This refers to risks and opportunities that affect the company from outside.
-In addition, sustainability issues (ESG) and associated risks and opportunities, which are assigned to the areas of employee concerns, combatting corruption and bribery, social concerns, and respect for human rights, among others, are also becoming increasingly important and are explained accordingly in the risk and opportunities also form part of risk management, although here, as with strategic risks, a longer-term observation period of up to ten years was selected.
+In addition, sustainability issues (ESG) and associated risks and opportunities, which are assigned to the areas of employee concerns, combatting corruption and bribery, social concerns, and respect for human rights, among others, are also becoming increasingly important and are explained accordingly in the risk and opportunity report.
+The identification and assessment of climate- and environment-related risks and opportunities also form part of risk management, although here, as with strategic risks, a longer-term observation period of up to ten years was selected.
 Climateand environment-related risks were also taken into consideration in the study on the avoidance of significant adverse effects according to the EU Taxonomy (Regulation (EU) 2021/2139).